a3i-2022-2023/01-ad-simple/README.md

 ---
-title: AI in the Industry Tutorials (Density Estimation for Anomaly Detection)
+title: AI in the Industry Tutorials (Density Estimation for Simple Methods)
 author: michele.lombardi2@unibo.it
 ---